 We strive to make this a business that benefits humanity.
-The owners will give away at least half of their profits from the business to the Stiefel Freethought Foundation.
+The owner will give away at least half of their profits from the business to the Stiefel Freethought Foundation.
 That’s right, 50% to charitable causes!
 How many businesses can say that?
 The mission of the Stiefel Freethought Foundation is to secure humanity’s future by ensuring public policy decisions are based on love and reason rather than bias and dogma.

 How do you define owner’s profit for this purpose?

 HRP does not pay out salaries and has no employees.
 We run a low cost organization and only invest in other businesses.
 Most money HRP earns will be reinvested to help grow the business.
 Owner’s profit is any money the owner receives from the business in excess of the total amount invested in the business.

 As a policy, we do not accept or read unsolicited scripts.